 The Benefits that ISO IEC 17025 Brings to Institutions

 Accreditation can take a lot of time, but the sheer benefits that it offers to an institution are second to none.
-An accredited lab is one that is afforded respect in their dealings with their business clientele.
+An accredited lab is one that is afforded respect in its dealings with its business clientele.
 By starting on the path of ISO IEC 17025 accreditation, an institution removes any doubt that a client may have regarding their operation and methodologies.
 In the business of laboratory testing, trust is the most important thing for clients.
 The accreditation encourages trust in a laboratory because the accreditation shows that the company conforms to professional, accepted standards that are approved globally.

 Clients will no longer have to worry about retesting leading to different results.
 The generated results from the labs’ test would be accurate and precise.
 This peace of mind is critical to a client’s decision to return for future business.
 Not only does ISO IEC 17025 affect the way a client sees the institution, but how other companies in the industry view them as well.